Ghasak/rusthub/docs/RustCore/life_time_concept.md

     }
 ```

 - Now, lets create more complicated example, but should be same.
+The following
-The following example, shows that we will get a compile errors.
+  example, shows that we will get a compile errors.
+The complier sees two
+  parameters as references `paramp_2` and `param_3`

 ```rust
 fn main(){